 In general, CDE does not inspect individual pieces of documentation.
 However, we may periodically inspect documentation reports (i.e., tallies of how much documentation has been collected).
 Also, local administrators are certainly encouraged to review both components, and they do in many cases.

 Yes.
-Districts are required to provide a preschool program for young children with disabilities.
+Districts, as Administrative Units (AUs), along with Boards of Cooperative Education Services (BOCES) who are AUs are required to provide a preschool program for young children with disabilities.
 Under Part B of the Individual Disabilities Education Act (IDEA), states are required to provide a Free and Appropriate Public Education (FAPE) within the Least Restrictive Environment (LRE) to students with disabilities ages 3-21.

 Yes, this is an option.
-Teachers know which students are in each program, as they are required to develop and implement individualized education plans for students with disabilities and engage in parent involvement activities and individualized learning plans for CPP-funded students.
+Teachers know which students have an IEP, as they are required to develop and implement individualized education programs for students with disabilities and engage in parent partnerships for those students.